The Sewer Commission oversees:

 - any other problems or issues regarding the sewer system

-The Sewer district, created by Town Meeting in 1985, is comprised of Groton Center and the subdivision known as Partridgeberry Woods, added in 1989.
+Created by Town Meeting in 1985, and now known as the Groton Center Sewer district, it is comprised of Groton Center and the subdivision known as Partridgeberry Woods, added in 1989.
 In 1996, the Town Meeting voted to authorize an additional line to service approximately a dozen homes on Hollis Street.
+At various times, the district has been extended by town meeting vote as reflected on the district map.

 The Commission is served by a part-time hourly office assistant.